C2Coder/Jaculus-libraries/README.md

 └── ...
 ```

-All filenames are in the manifest.yaml file
+All filenames are in the manifest.yaml file <br>
 Every .ts and .yaml files are compiled to .js/.json files